SAP-samples/cap-local-development-workshop/exercises/01/README.md

 > The `sqlite3` shell has completion, you might want to try it out, it's triggered with the Tab key, and especially useful for long table names such as the one here.

-Of course, often we will want to perhaps adjust or augment the data in the database directly, for testing purposes (to avoid having to modify the source initial data and then re-deploy and re-start the CAP server).
+Sometimes we will want to perhaps adjust or augment the data in the database directly, for testing purposes (to avoid having to modify the source initial data and then re-deploy and re-start the CAP server).
+That's easy because everything is local.
 Let's try that now:

 ```text
 sqlite> update sap_capire_bookshop_Books set stock = 1000 where ID = 271;